Chicago Metro Guide

 Illinois Medical District, West Side

 University of Illinois Chicago College of Dentistry oral and maxillofacial surgery clinic.
 High-volume teaching service.
 Public clinic with sliding-scale option for income-eligible.
-Wait list for surgical extraction typically 8 to 12 weeks.
-All-four mixed impaction case typically $850 to $1,500.
+Expect a wait list for non-urgent surgical extraction; fees are set per case and are typically well below private practice.
+Confirm current pricing and wait times directly with the clinic.

 School information →